 How American Depositary Receipts Work

 Investors willing to invest in American Depositary Receipts can purchase them from brokers or dealers.
 The brokers and dealers obtain ADRs by buying already-issued ADR in the US financial markets or by creating a new ADR.
 Already-issued ADR can be obtained from the NASDAQ or NYSE.

-Creating a new ADR involves buying the stocks of the foreign company in issuer’s home market and depositing the acquired shares in a depository bank in the overseas market.
+Creating a new ADR involves buying the stocks of the foreign company in the issuer’s home market and depositing the acquired shares in a depository bank in the overseas market.
 The bank then issues ADRs that are equal to the value of the shares deposited with the bank, and the dealer/broker takes the ADR to US financial markets to sell them.
-The decision to create ADR depends on the pricing, availability, and demand.
+The decision to create an ADR depends on the pricing, availability, and demand.

 Types of American Depositary Receipts

 The ADRs that are sold in US financial markets can be categorized into sponsored and unsponsored.